Karl Renner: First Republic

 In 1918, after the collapse of the Austro-Hungarian Empire, he was in the forefront of the Provisional and the Constitutional National Assemblies of those Cisleithanian "Lands Represented in the Reichsrat" (the formal description of the Austrian half of the Dual Monarchy) that predominantly spoke German and had decided to form a nation-state like the other nationalities had done.
 Renner became the first head of government ("State Chancellor") of that newly established small German-speaking republic which refused to be considered the heir of the Habsburg monarchy and wished to be known as the Republic of German-Austria (Republik Deutsch-Österreich).
 This name, however, was prohibited by The Entente.
 They also vetoed a resolution of the Constituent National Assembly in Vienna that "German-Austria" was to be part of the German Weimar Republic.
 Even before the collapse of the Austro-Hungarian Monarchy, Renner had proposed a future union of the German parts of Austria with Germany, even using the word "Anschluss".
 Like other Austrian socialists, Renner believed that the best course was to seek union with Germany.

 He was the leader of the delegation that represented this new German-Austria in the negotiations of St. Germain where the "Republic of Austria" was acknowledged but was declared to be the responsible successor to Imperial Austria.
 There Renner had to accept that this new Austria was prohibited any political association with Germany and he had to accept the loss of German-speaking South Tyrol and the German-speaking parts of Bohemia and Moravia where he himself was born; this forced him to give up his share in the parental farm if he, "the peasant proprietor who turned Marxist", wanted to remain an Austrian government officer.

 Renner was Chancellor of Austria of the first three coalition cabinets from 1918 until 1920 and at the same time Minister of Foreign Affairs, backed by a grand coalition of Social Democrats and Christian Social Party.
 A wide range of social reforms were introduced by Renner's government, including unemployment insurance, paid holidays, the eight-hour workday, and regulations on the working conditions of miners, bakers, women, and children.
 State aid was also provided for the disabled, together with health insurance for public employees.
 In addition, a law was passed that provided for collective bargaining and the mediation of disputes.

 From 1931 to 1933, Renner was President of Parliament, the National Council of Austria.
-After the dictatorial Austrofascism period from 1934, when his party was prohibited, he even welcomed the Anschluss in 1938.
-Having originally been a proponent of new German-Austria becoming a part of the democratic German Republic, he expected Nazism to be but a passing phenomenon not worse than the dictatorship of Dollfuss's and Schuschnigg's authoritarian one-party system.
+After the dictatorial Corporate State period from 1934, when his party was prohibited, he even welcomed the Anschluss in 1938.
+Having originally been a proponent of new German-Austria becoming a part of the democratic German Republic, he expected Nazism to be but a passing phenomenon not worse than the dictatorship of Engelbert Dollfuss's and Kurt Schuschnigg's authoritarian one-party system.
 During World War II, however, he distanced himself from politics completely.